GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 2. Tutorial 1.
 Earth spinning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this part of the tutorial, I will explain the simplest type of animation,
-which only requires the :gmt-module:`movie` module.
+Here I explain how to make an animation of a moving object which only requires the :gmt-module:`movie` module.

 As an example, I will create an animation of the Earth spinning like the one below.